maxandersen/DRNU.bundle/README.md

    + Bugfix.
 Some data did not supply braodcast channel and broadcast time, which prevented the plugin from playing the file
    + Bugfix.
 Some videos had no bitrate set and provided only mp4 and wmv source.
 Now choosing highest bitrate and otherwise first mp4 video found.
    + Bugfix.
 Videos not available from DK now marked with [DK Only] and if no video source found marked with "Not found"
+   + Feature.
+Quality setting "high, medium, low" which will be used to select videos that have multiple bitrates available.